-The Neoclassical as synthesis of three centuries of architecture
+The Royal Palace at Caserta Chapel: the neoclassical as synthesis of three centuries of architecture

 In the apse the altar in stucco is not the real one, but its original model, that was never built with marble.
 Similarly, the tabernacle made with pietre dure (amethyst, lapis lazuli, carnelian, agate and jasper) had not been completed, and instead of it there is one made of polychrome wood.